 Looking for delicious baked French toast?
-This challah French toast casserole is insanely yummy and provides 10 grams of protein per serving.
+This baked challah French toast is insanely yummy and provides 10 grams of protein per serving.

 Butternut squash in French toast?
 Yes, please!
 This healthier oven-baked French toast is made with challah, an egg bread that is wonderfully moist and chewy.

-You’ll need a few ingredients to make this challah French toast casserole:
+You’ll need a few ingredients to make this baked challah French toast:

 Eggs and egg whites: These help bind all the ingredients together and add protein to the breakfast.